-The RLUS recommends that the consideration of planning permits for dwellings in the Farming Zone will be subject to justification that the dwelling is genuinely required to support an agricultural activity.
+The RLUS (see pages 59-61) recommends that the consideration of planning permits for dwellings in the Farming Zone will be subject to justification that the dwelling is genuinely required to support an agricultural activity.
 Legacies of past planning decisions are not justification to provide precedence for future decisions.
-Planning policy will also not be used to solve issues that are the domain of good business planning and management, including succession planning and farm viability.
-Justification of a dwelling in the Farming Zone will require the preparation of a Farm Management Plan (discussed below).
+Justification of a dwelling in the Farming Zone may require the preparation of a Farm Management Plan (discussed below).